What to Expect from Oral Probiotics: 6 Key Points

 • Read the ingredients list and look out for beneficial strains, such as those mentioned above

-• Oral probiotics should be chewed or come into contact directly with the mouth surfaces in order to properly colonize the oral microbiome
+• Oral probiotics should be chewed or come into contact directly with the mouth surfaces in order to properly establish themselves in the mouth's bacterial environment.

 • Probiotics that are swallowed may benefit the gut microbiome, but will not be correctly absorbed by the oral cavity